Got Your Six: Background

-In January 2015, the band announced they were recording a new album due in late 2015.
+In January 2015, the band announced they were recording a new album due later in 2015.

 On May 2, 2015, they released the title of the new album as Got Your Six.
 On May 19, 2015, they released the art work for their new album and announced that the album will be released on August 28, 2015.
 They launched a preview for their new single titled "Jekyll and Hyde" in a special video message.
 They also announced the dates of a co-headlining North American Tour with Papa Roach and accompanied by In This Moment as special guests with support from From Ashes to New for the tour, during which they will promote the album.
 The release date was later moved back a week to September 4, 2015.

 Drummer Jeremy Spencer said of the new album in an interview, "I'm digging it, man.
 It's actually more brutal, with more extreme dynamics.
 There are some really mellow parts and then some really brutal parts.
 So we're running the whole gamut of sounds.".

+With the standard edition having a runtime of 38 minutes and 23 seconds, it makes Got Your Six the shortest Five Finger Death Punch album to date.

 Reception

 Selling 119,000 units in its first week, Got Your Six debuted at number two on the September 26, 2015, survey of the Billboard 200, and number one on the Top Rock Albums survey of the same date.
 Of the 119,000 units sold in its first week, 114,000 of them were pure album sales, making it the best-selling album of the week.
 It also became the band's best-selling album in terms of first-week sales, surpassing the 112,000 first-week sales of The Wrong Side of Heaven and the Righteous Side of Hell, Volume 1.
-It was certified Gold by the RIAA on August 8, 2016; and has sold more than 390,000 pure albums as of September 13, 2016.
+It was certified Platinum by the RIAA on January 19, 2024; and has sold more than 390,000 pure albums as of September 13, 2016.

 The album was included at number 44 on Rock Sound's top 50 releases of 2015.